 Andrew Carnegie was born in Dunfermline, Scotland, on November 25, 1835.
 He was the first son of William Carnegie, a linen weaver and local leader of the Chartists (who sought to improve the conditions of working-class life in Great Britain), and of Margaret Carnegie, daughter of Thomas Morrison, a shoemaker and political and social reformer...
 READ MORE

-Hear Carnegie himself read from The Gospel of Wealth” in which he boldly articulated his view that the rich are merely “trustees” of their wealth and are under a moral obligation to distribute it in ways that promote the welfare and happiness of the common man.
+Hear Carnegie himself read from The Gospel of Wealth, the 1889 essay in which he boldly articulated his view that the rich are merely “trustees” of their wealth and are under a moral obligation to distribute it in ways that promote the welfare and happiness of the common man.

 View a selection of unique primary source materials, including Carnegie’s certificate of citizenship and an entry from his journal.

 People pronounce Andrew Carnegie’s last name differently depending on where they live.
 Watch how people say it in New York and in Carnegie’s hometown of Dunfermline, Scotland.

 Take a virtual tour of Andrew Carnegie’s Scotland.

 Corporation President carries carnegie’s legacy into the future

 Celebrating President Vartan Gregorian’s stewardship of the Carnegie legacy, a road in Pittencrieff Park—located in Dunfermline, Scotland—was dedicated “Vartan’ Way” on October 14, 2013.